-Members of the Board once appointed undergo a comprehensive induction process which involves site visits across the country and meetings with senior management and sector stakeholders to enable them to amass an understanding of the business, strategy, key risks and challenges.
+Members of the Board once appointed undergo a comprehensive induction process and other trainings which include site visits across the Country and meetings with senior management and sector stakeholders to enable them understand the business, its operating environment, strategy, key risks and challenges.

-The Directors are kept abreast of all applicable legislation and regulations, changes to rules, standards and codes, as well as relevant energy sector developments which could potentially impact the Company, and its present and future operations.
-The Board is also kept appraised of the general public sentiments and concerns.
+The Directors are kept abreast of all applicable legislations and regulations, changes to rules, standards and codes, as well as relevant energy sector developments which could potentially impact the Company, and its present and future operations.
+The Board is also kept informed of the general public sentiments and concerns through local news updates, customer surveys and monthly operational reports.